GLOBAL MARKETS-U.S. growth hopes help shares shrug off China money market jitters

 has worried Chinese authorities, who fear rising debt levels are

-response to rising rates, but hinted that banks had work to do
+in response to rising rates, but hinted that banks had work to

 The Indonesian, Malaysian and Thai currencies all came under